daveRendon/Move-VHD-to-Azure-and-Create-VM-Image-using-PowerShell/README.md

-# Move VHD to Azure using PowerShell and create VM image
+# Move VHD to Azure and create VM image using PowerShell
-This script will help you move VHD to Azure using PowerShell and create VM image
+This script will help you move VHD to Azure and create VM image

 ## update with Az Module available